pragma-/pbot/doc/QuickStart.md

 can create, edit, delete and invoke factoids.
 Factoids can be locked by the creator of the factoid to prevent them from being edited by others.

-At its most simple, factoids merely output the text the creator sets.
+At its most simple, a factoid merely displays the text the creator sets.

     <pragma-> !factadd hello /say Hello, $nick!
        <PBot> hello added to global channel.